gareth-j/d3-react-example/README.md

 See a live version of the app at [https://gareth-j.github.io/d3-react-example/](https://gareth-j.github.io/d3-react-example/)

+### Edit

+The data to create the force graph is stored in `src/data/data.json`.
+To add a new node create a new record in the `nodes` array with a unique id and name.
+To link this new node to others create a new record in the `links` array with the `source` value being the id of the node at one end of the link/edge and the target being the id of the node at the other end.

 ### Learn React

 The [React documentation](https://reactjs.org/docs/getting-started.html) contains everything you need to get started with React.